Panic Disorder Treatment

-All relaxation skills and assignments taught in therapy session must be reinforced by daily exercises on the patient’s part.
+All relaxation skills and assignments taught in a therapy session must be reinforced by daily exercises on the patient’s part.
 This cannot be emphasized enough.
 If the client is unable or unwilling to complete daily homework assignments in practicing specific relaxation or imagery skills, then therapy emphasizing such skill sets will likely be unsuccessful or less successful.
 This proactive approach to change (and the expectations of the therapist that the client will agree to this approach) needs to be clearly explained at the onset of therapy.
 Discussing these expectations clearly up-front makes the success of such techniques much greater.

 Cognitive-Behavioral Therapy (CBT)